studio-1b/BuildingMagicMirrorContainerOnLinux/README.md

     ]
 }
 ```
-Then you need to save credentials for AWS, by running
+Then you need to save credentials for AWS you created in previous step, by running
 ```
 aws configure
 ```
-The above, asks for a secret key and you have to look on internet on guidance on that.

 Then after all that is done, run: